-"EMM shared messages" consist of information contained in the signal played back on DIRD with recording function and/or of information transmitted via the program signal being broadcast by the broadcaster group at the time of user playback.
+" EMM common messages" consist of information contained in the signal played back on DIRD with recording function and/or of information transmitted via the program signal being broadcast by the broadcaster group at the time of user playback.
 The latter definition applies when the user is viewing real-time program of the broadcaster group.

-4.7 SI
+$4.7~\mathrm{SI}$